neuefische/web-exercises/sessions/nextjs-basics-and-routing/lotr-app/README.md

 npx ghcd@latest neuefische/web-exercises/tree/main/templates/next lotr-app -i
 ```

-> 💡 Our Next.js template is very similar to `create-next-app` but it also installs additional dependencies.
-It adds support for testing using Jest and also installs Styled Components, which you will learn about in the upcoming sessions.
+> 💡 Our Next.js template is very similar to `create-next-app` but it also installs Styled Components, which you will learn more about in upcoming sessions.

 Download and extract the [Resources](#resources) into your project folder.